A prisoner in Germany.

 We first meet Philip in the diaries so far transcribed in February 1912.
-He takes Wynne out to the theatre – clearly something that happened quite often.
-Scroll down to the bottom of the page on this link to find him mentioned.
+He takes Wynne out to the theatre in 1908 and she mentions him while talking about another man who is escorting her four years later.

 His POW story starts in October 1914.
 He sent Wynne a card from Bruckenkopf, Torgau – just north of Leipzig, and probably a pretty bleak place.

 We hear from him again in 1915, twice, first in February, and then in November.
 In February we simply have an envelope, which had been all over the place as Philip had been moved, and was now at Magdeburg.
 In November, she includes a newspaper article, which featured Lyster.

 Sadly, there is no article with it, and indeed there may never have been as I am sure Wynne would have stuck it in – how the photo came to be printed in an UK paper and who took it is unknown.

 In 1916 he appears only once, in January, with a brief New Year message on a POW card.
 The card was stuck in as an interesting memento, but Wynne does not mention him.

 January – a beautifully hand-written postcard, from Clausthal.
 We start to learn a bit more from this about his condition (and about Xmas).

 February – a letter and photo – a detailed description of daily life in the camp.